davezuko/flux-introduction/README.md

 ------------
 #### Recommended Viewing
 - [Full-Stack Flux](https://www.youtube.com/watch?v=KtmjkCuV-EU) - Pete Hunt from Instagram/Facebook discusses what problems Flux is designed to solve, and how centralizing the source of truth in your application can naturally minimize complexity.
-- [Redux](https://www.youtube.com/watch?v=xsSnOQynTHs) - Redux, a not-so-Flux-like Flux implementation, describes what inspired it and how it relates to Flux, and the benefits that result from its divergence.
+- [Redux](https://www.youtube.com/watch?v=xsSnOQynTHs) - Redux, a not-so-Flux-like Flux implementation.
+Video describes what inspired it and how it relates to Flux, and the benefits that result from its divergence.
 Helps solidify general Flux knowledge through comparisons and examples.
 - [React.js Conf 2015](http://facebook.github.io/react/blog/2015/02/18/react-conf-roundup-2015.html) - Round-up of all the talks from this awesome conference.

 #### Recommended Reading